Study Neurodiversity with this 100 Hour Course

 Coined in the 1990s, the

-Attention Deficit Hyperactivity Disorder (ADHD) and learning
+Attention Deficit Hyperactivity Disorder (ADHD), learning

-disabilities such as dyslexia.
+disabilities such as dyslexia, and other neurological conditions.

 The